 For more discrepancies between what the Bible say and what the Watchtower Society says is 'the truth', read our articles

 2. One lie always leads to another and another.
-Since the very beginning, leaders of the Watchtower thought they had a special relationship with God and he was giving them information that no other religion had.
+Since the very beginning, leaders of the Watchtower Society thought they had a special relationship with God and he was giving them information that no other religion had.
 The founder of the Watchtower religion, Charles Taze Russell, believed that it was impossible to understand the Bible without reading his literature.

 Russell said, 'We all know people who have spent days and weeks and years in study of the Bible and have learned little or nothing. ...
 Furthermore, not only do we find that people cannot see the divine plan in studying the Bible by itself, but we see, also, that if anyone lays the SCRIPTURE STUDIES aside, even after he has used them, ... and goes to the Bible alone, ... our experience shows that within two years he goes into darkness.
 On the other hand, if he had merely read the SCRIPTURE STUDIES with their references, and not read a page of the Bible, ... he would have the light of the Scriptures.'
 Watchtower magazine, Sept 15, 1910, p 298.

-Leaders of the Watchtower still believe they are God's channel of communication and the Bible cannot be understood without Watchtower literature.
-Here's what the Watchtower says, 'Jehovah God has also provided his visible organization, his “faithful and discreet slave,” made up of spirit-anointed ones, to help Christians in all nations to understand and apply properly the Bible in their lives.
+Leaders of the organization still believe they are God's channel of communication and the Bible cannot be understood without Watchtower literature.
+Here's what the Watchtower magazine says, 'Jehovah God has also provided his visible organization, his “faithful and discreet slave,” made up of spirit-anointed ones, to help Christians in all nations to understand and apply properly the Bible in their lives.
 Unless we are in touch with this channel of communication that God is using, we will not progress along the road to life, no matter how much Bible reading we do.'
 Watchtower magazine Dec 1, 1981, p 27, par 4

 Here's what Russell said about 'the truth'.
 "We should learn to love and value truth for its own sake; to respect and honor it by owning and acknowledging it wherever we find it and by whomsoever presented.
 A truth presented by Satan himself is just as true as a truth stated by God. ...
-Accept truth wherever you find it, no matter what it contradicts. " Watchtower, July 1879, p 8, Headline: "What Is Truth?".
+Accept truth wherever you find it, no matter what it contradicts. " Watchtower magazine, July 1879, p 8, Headline: "What Is Truth?".

-3. According to their own words, the Watchtower is a false prophet.
+3. According to their own words, the organization is a false prophet.
 Check out some of the false Watchtower predictions they've made supposedly based on what God told them.
 Their track record proves they are not 'God's organization'.
 God is not in communication with them, because all their predictions for doomsday (armageddon) have failed.